st3v3nmw/fanaka/your-connections.rst

 Does *who* you know matter as much as *what* you know?
 The answer is yes, who you know can make a huge difference - but it might not be in the way you think.

-Be clear that except in the most unusual and unlikely of circumstances, **you are not going to get a job simply by knowing the right person**.
+Be clear that except in the most unusual and unlikely of circumstances, **you are not going to land a job simply by knowing the right person**.
+Nobody is going to "get you a job".
 The world just doesn't work like that.

 What makes a difference is knowing people who know things, that they can share with you: insights, knowledge, advice, perspectives experiences - the things that this website tries to provide.